avirtuos/yolo-router/README.md

   - total_requests handled by each target
   - Percentiles for concurrency, CPU utilization, request duration, and latency

+Visualizations in the HTML report:
+- Latency Over Time:
+  - Per-request latency scatter markers (every completed request)
+  - Trailing 1-minute percentile lines: p99.99, p99.9, p99, p90, p80 (computed on the full completion stream)
+- Latency Distribution (histogram) and Service Duration Distribution (histogram)
+  - These histograms now use the full set of collected samples (no downsample), so they reflect all completed requests for the run.

 Notes:
 - Sampling is event-driven at every load-balancing decision, reflecting state at decision boundaries.
+- The scale-down selection logic was updated to use a trailing 1-minute average concurrency per target (configurable via `scaling.idle_scale_down_avg_concurrency_1m`) rather than the previous "handled requests in trailing 5 minutes" counting approach.
+Both RR and LC scale-down scanners use the trailing-1m average concurrency criterion.
+- If runs produce very large sample counts, the HTML histogram render may be heavier in the browser.
+If that becomes an issue we can:
+  - Keep percentiles computed from the full sample set but downsample only for the histogram rendering (configurable cap).
+  - Add a config flag to control histogram sample capping.
 - All times are simulated time (ms).
 No wall-clock (e.g. `time.time()`/`sleep`) is used.

 ## Project layout